 The Ohio outbreak, like ongoing outbreaks in California and elsewhere, has been linked to unvaccinated travelers bringing the measles virus back from countries where the disease remains common.
 In Ohio, all of

 Just as the sun can injure your skin, it can hurt the delicate tissue of your eyes, too.
 Long-term exposure to UVA and UVB rays contributes to cataracts and age-related macular degeneration.
 Cataracts, cloudy areas on your eye’s lens, can be corrected with surgery; there is no effective treatment for macular degeneration, and it can lead to blindness.

 Last week I posted about first aid for concussions, which is important because head injuries in kids are a growing concern in the medical and public health communities.

 Of particular importance is avoiding the potentially fatal “second impact syndrome”; if a young athlete suffers a “mild” concussion and then sustains another within a few weeks, “diffuse cerebral swelling, brain herniation, … read on

 Late last week I read the troubling story about a recent polio outbreak in Syria.
 Although polio, thanks to the vaccine, has been almost eradicated in most parts of the world, it is still present in several middle eastern countries.

 Because of political unrest and the huge numbers of refugees fleeing to Europe, world public health officials worry about more widespread outbreaks of … read on

-I am a chronically poor sleeper, and I have tried melatonin, the sleep supplement, in the past.
-I have friends that swear by it, but it never worked for me.
+I am a chronically poor sleeper, but I’ve never tried melatonin, the sleep supplement.
+I have many friends that swear by it, however.

-Plus, I could never get a straight answer from any source about the therapeutic dosage—1 mg, 3 mg, 5 mg, 10 mg?
-Should I only take it as needed, or is melatonin safe to take every night, forever?
+It bothered me that I could never get a straight answer from any source about the therapeutic dosage—1 mg, 3 mg, 5 mg, 10 mg?
+Should it only be taken as needed, or is melatonin safe to take every night, forever?